Are You Suddenly Seeing Dark Spots? Here’s What You Should Do

 Some patients are concerned about these moving specks, but they’re usually harmless.
 Still, a big increase in the number of floaters could indicate a more serious problem.

-Contact EyeStyles if you experience any unusual visual symptoms, including a sudden increase in floaters.
+Contact EyeStyles+Care if you experience any unusual visual symptoms, including a sudden increase in floaters.